Pwd9000-ML/blog-devto/posts/Azure-SendGrid-Function-Alerts/Azure-SendGrid-Function-Alerts.md

 1. **Create Azure resources:** (Optional) We will first create a Resource Group, PowerShell based Function App and KeyVault.
 This step is optional only for this demo/tutorial.
 2. **Create a SendGrid account:** We will create a FREE SendGrid account, activate the account and create a sender identity.
-3. **Generate a SendGrid API Key:** We will generate an API Key, store this key in the key vault and consume it in our PowerShell function to authenticate to the SendGrid service.
+3. **Generate a SendGrid API Key:** We will generate an API Key, store this key in the key vault and consume it in our PowerShell function to authenticate to the SendGrid API.
-4. **Create a SendGrid API PowerShell Function:** We will create a PowerShell function to interact with the SendGrid API and service to send an email notification.
+4. **Create a SendGrid API PowerShell Function:** We will create a PowerShell function to interact with the SendGrid API to send an email notification.
 5. **Integrate PowerShell Function into Function App:** We will integrate our PowerShell function into our Function App and test.

 ## 1. Create Azure resources